-We received feedback about the practice from 11 people.
+We received feedback about the practice from 21 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were polite, attentive and considerate.
-They said that they were given truthful information and explanations about the proposed dental treatment, and said their dentist listened to them.
+They told us staff were friendly, efficient and caring.
+They said that they were given detailed, helpful and honest explanations about dental treatment, and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.